 Tip No. 10 – Say No to Sparklers and Confetti

 Of course, sparkler exits look fun and amazing in photographs.
 But, if you’re dedicated to eco-friendly wedding planning, there are alternatives that look just as photogenic without the waste.
-Skip the harmful smoke that comes with sparklers or throwing confetti (or opt for biodegradable confetti!) for more eco-friendly celebration techniques.
+Skip the harmful smoke that comes with sparklers or throwing confetti (or opt for biodegradable confetti!) for more sustainable celebration techniques.
 Try swapping for bubbles!
 Bubbles look amazing on camera and won’t add to your carbon footprint.
-Another option is throwing birdseed or flower petals in the air!
+Another option is throwing birdseed or fresh or dried flower petals in the air!
 Throwing rice can be harmful to birds and other animals who ingest the leftovers.
 Birdseed will be just as adorable in your wedding photos and healthy for nature’s critters.

-Share Your Eco-friendly Wedding With Us!
+Share Your Sustainable Wedding With Us!

 Our team here at Heart of NC Weddings believes that it is our responsibility to share environmentally conscious and sustainably minded wedding content.
 We hope you found our eco-friendly wedding planning guide helpful.
 We can’t wait to see the savvy and creative ways you plan your big day!
 Think your sustainable, eco-friendly wedding should be shared with our readers?
 Submit your wedding story here to be shared on our wedding blog!